EmilPtr/EmilPtr/README.md

 # 💫 About Me:
 Hello!!!
-I'm a high-school programmer passionate about low-level systems development and backend engineering..<br><br>I tinker primarily in languages like C/C++, Java, Assembly x86, and Go.<br>I love low-level systems development and am dabbling in OS development<br>I am also the programming vice-lead at my FRC team 7902 Markham Firebirds
+I'm a high-school programmer passionate about low-level systems development and backend engineering<br><br>I tinker primarily in languages like C/C++, Java, Assembly x86, and Go.<br>I love low-level systems development and am dabbling in OS development<br>I am also the programming vice-lead at my FRC team 7902 Markham Firebirds

 ## 🌐 Socials: